greg-raven/grus/_posts/2020-06-02-i-hold-these-truths-to-be-self-evident.md

 **Response to belief 1**

 This is typical of liberal dogma: "A country" (or some variation) should do XYZ.
 What this really means is that the liberal feels that certain things should be done, but rather than doing them herself, she wants others to do --- or at least finance --- them.
 One interesting aspect of this is that it never matters whether the steps taken to satisfy the feelings of the liberal are efficacious or damaging.
-As long as something is "being done," it rarely matters if the people who the liberal aims for others to help are being helped or harmed.
+As long as something is "being done," it rarely matters if the people whom the liberal aims for others to help are being helped or harmed.
 Should it ever be noted that there is no improvement or that the situation is actually getting worse, there is never reflection that the original impulse was wrong.
 The response is always to redouble efforts and expenditures, results be damned.

 ---